codatio/codat-docs/docs/lending/excel/audit-report.md

 ### Blank Descriptions

-Transactions without descriptions lack context and is a sign of poor accounting practices or fraudulent behaviour.
+Transactions without descriptions lack context and is a sign of poor accounting practices or fraudulent behavior.
 The report offers insights into what proportion of transactions have blank descriptions.

 #### Report structure